General Organization Settings

 The following settings control how invitations are managed:

-Default Optional Additional Message to User in Invite Email: Sets a default message for new user invitations.
-You can update this message before sending each invitation.
+• Default Optional Additional Message to User in Invite Email: Sets a default message for new user invitations.

-Invite Reminder Email Days: Sets the number of days between reminder emails.
-For example, a value of 3 means a reminder will be sent 72 hours after the first email.
-Defaults to 3 days.
+• Invite Reminder Email Days: Sets the number of days between reminder emails.

-Invite Reminder Email Total: Limits the total number of emails sent to a user.
-Includes the first email and reminders.
-A value of 0 means no emails will be sent.
-Defaults to 5 emails.
+• Invite Reminder Email Total: Limits the total number of invitation emails sent to a user.

-Invite Reminder Email Business Days Only: Counts only business days (M-F) between reminder emails.
-Disabling this option will use calendar days instead.
-Defaults to True.
+• Invite Reminder Email Business Days Only: Counts only business days between reminder emails.

-User Invitation Days Open: Limits the number of days an invitation is open.
-After this period, the invitation will be canceled.
-Defaults to 15 days, with a maximum of 30 days.
+• User Invitation Days Open: Limits the number of days an invitation is active.

 Approval Delegations

 Approval delegations allow one user to approve requests on behalf of another user.
-This is useful when an approver is on vacation, out of office, or needs a trusted delegate to handle approvals on an ongoing basis.
+This is useful when an approver is unavailable or needs a trusted delegate to handle approvals on an ongoing basis.

 How It Works